substance/regexp/README.md

 # Substance RegExp

-This tiny library was created out of a frustion with the native API for regular expressions in Javascript.
+This tiny library was created out of a frustration with the native API for regular expressions in Javascript.

 Here's why: